Skip to main content

 Comparing Openers to Current Lines

 A common use case is showing how far a line has moved from its opener.
 Fetch both the opener and current odds, then compute the difference.
+Both endpoints return the same V2 events structure with markets > participants > lines > prices.

 import requests